 - Cheap Garage Organization Ideas That Are Crazy Easy

 1. S hooks are perfect for hanging jeans.

-4. A soda can tab slipped over a hanger’s hook can double closet space.
+4. A soda can tab slipped over a hanger’s hook doubles closet space.

-Pull the tab off of a beverage can, place it over one of your hangers, hang a second hanger from the tab, and voila!
-You’ve just created more room in your closet!
+Pull the tab off of a beverage can, then place it over one of your hangers.
+Next, hang a second hanger from the tab, and voila.
+You’ve just created more room in your closet.

 5. Magazine holders can also hold flip-flops.

 Much like S hooks, magazine holders are also versatile.
 They make great vertical storage options to neatly store and organize flip-flops in your closet.
 This organization idea helps keep the pairs together and easily accessible.